JackB-4/RAG-CHAT/README.md

 - Electron app (unpacked, asar disabled) — easy to inspect and tweak after install
 - Packaged FastAPI backend (PyInstaller onedir) with all Python deps
-- SQLite database for knowledge base lives under the app's resources backend data folder (inside `install_dir/resources/backend/.../data/knowledge.db`).
+- SQLite knowledge base database is stored in your user profile at `%LocalAppData%\RAG-CHAT\data\knowledge.db` (created on first run).
+This keeps personal data out of the app install folder and out of source control.

 ## Install and run